ayunatatiana345/plateful-app-iteration/README.md

 ## Scripts

-- `npm run dev` — build assets untuk development
+- `npm run dev` — build assets for development
-- `npm run build` — build assets untuk production
+- `npm run build` — build assets for production

 ## Testing

-- Jalankan test: `php artisan test`
+- Run the tests: `php artisan test`

 ## Lisensi

 Internal project.
-Jika ingin dipublikasikan, tambahkan informasi lisensi di bagian ini.
+If you plan to publish this, add license information here.